 Summary and Resources

-There are many treatments out there for arthritis pain and discomfort, but changing your environment can be one of the most beneficial shifts you can make as someone who suffers from arthritis.
+There are many treatments for arthritis pain and discomfort, but changing your environment can be one of the most beneficial pain relief steps for an arthritis sufferer.